Adobo sa gata is a version of pork adobo cooked with coconut milk. It makes the sauce creamy and tones down the salty and tangy flavors.

 Yes.
 Like most adobo dishes, it actually tastes better the next day once the flavors have had time to come together.

+Yes, you can freeze adobo sa gata for up to 2 months.
 The coconut milk may separate a little after freezing, but just stir it while reheating and the sauce will come back together.

 Try Other Adobo Recipes

-- Adobong puti: Made without soy sauce-just vinegar, garlic, and peppercorns.
+- Adobong puti: Made without soy sauce.

 - Adobong sitaw: Yardlong beans in adobo sauce.